Living deliberately with calm, depth, and intention in a fast world.

 Do Something You Enjoy: Lightness Matters Too

-A well-balanced Sunday is not only introspective or practical, it also includes joy.
+A well-balanced Sunday is not only introspective or practical — it also includes something that exists purely for the pleasure of it.

 Digital Detox: Creating Mental Space Again